If you currently have leukemia, or even if you are in remission, you might be wondering if you qualify for life insurance coverage.

 You will have to pay higher premiums until you have been in remission for a minimum of five years.

-If you continue to be in remission without symptoms, your premiums may be reduced in the future after a reconsideration request.
+If you remain in remission without symptoms, your premiums may be reduced in the future, after submitting a reconsideration request.

 If you are currently in treatment for leukemia, your life insurance application will be reviewed based on your current status and prognosis.